British logistics in the Siegfried Line campaign: Medical

-It was highly undesirable for hospitals to be under canvas under winter conditions.
+It was highly undesirable for hospitals to be under canvas during winter.
 Six general hospitals in the RMA that had become redundant were shipped back to the UK until adequate accommodation could be provided for them in the advanced base area.
 This was accomplished by taking over existing civilian and German military hospitals, and converting schools and convents into hospitals.
 Hospitals were built at Antwerp, Louvain (Leuven), Ostend, Bruges and Dieppe.
 By 7 January there were 29,000 hospital beds in the 21st Army Group.

 The move of troops from bivouacs to billets and buildings was accompanied by a rise in the incidence of colds and respiratory diseases.
-However, the rate of trench foot was low, with just twelve cases in November and fourteen in December.
+The rate of trench foot was low, with just twelve cases in November and fourteen in December.
 In all, 206 cases of trench foot or frostbite were recorded among the British and Canadian armies during the winter of 1944, compared with 71,000 in the American armies.
 This was attributed to awareness and good man management by regimental officers.
 The wet and cold climate of winter in the British Isles, and the experience of the Great War had made the British Army extremely conscious of the importance of taking care of feet, and it was incorporated into the training regimen.
 American observers noted that when the British soldier was told to do something, he did it.
-A policy was laid down that no soldier should be in kept in the front line for more than 48 hours at a time in the winter, and efforts were made to find warm and dry billets when they were out of the line.
+A policy was laid down that no soldier should be kept in the front line for more than 48 hours at a time in the winter, and efforts were made to find warm and dry billets when they were out of the line.
 The British Battledress was warmer than the American equivalent, and each soldier had a warm sleeveless leather jerkin.
 There was an issue of additional pairs of socks to the troops, and the design of the boots allowed for two pairs of socks to be worn in cold weather.
 The construction of the soles of the boots made them more waterproof than American boots.

-Contact with the civilian population, especially after the leave in Belgium and the Netherlands began being granted led to a rise in venereal disease cases from 1.08 per thousand troops in October to 3.06 per thousand in December.
+Contact with the civilian population, especially after the leave in Belgium and the Netherlands began, led to a rise in venereal disease cases from 1.08 per thousand troops in October to 3.06 per thousand in December.
 There was also an increase in cases of scabies and pediculosis.
 The rate of hospital admissions rose from 22.4 per 1,000 personnel in October to 24.3 in November, and 28.0 in December.